Bursary

 • A deposit if one is charged

-• Travel expenses to and from your child care provider
+• Travel expenses to and from your childcare provider

 Please note: This link will open a third party website, Exeter College is not responsible for the contents